Dictionary

 Article

-Lingual uplifters
+Lingual kind uplifters

 their